maxhvesser/twemoji-icons-android/README.md

 [![](https://jitpack.io/v/maxhvesser/twemoji-icons-android.svg)](https://jitpack.io/#maxhvesser/twemoji-icons-android)

 In a basic sense this library is a wrapper class for [Twemoji](https://github.com/twitter/twemoji), targetting the Android platform.
-All icons have been split into their unicode-given categories and converted to XML vector resources.
+All icons have been split into their unicode-given categories and converted to WebP resources.
 Each category has a class which for now is a very basic object with `val` references to drawables.
 At the moment, subcategories are not accessible but are present, if there is a need for such granualarity then these can also be made available.

 ### But really...why does this library exist?